The physical basis of teleological evolutions: The teleological notion in the quantum domain

 A register $A$ under the control of the problem-solver Alice contains the number of the drawer opened by her.
 The content of register $A$ is the observable $\hat{A}$ of eigenstates and corresponding eigenvalues:

-$\vert 00 \rangle _{A}$ and $00$; $\vert 01 \rangle _{A}$ and $01$; $\vert 10 \rangle _{A}$ and $10$; $\vert 11 \rangle _{A}$ and $11$;
+$\vert 00 \rangle _{A}$ and $00$; $\vert 01 \rangle _{A}$ and $01$; $\vert 10 \rangle _{A}$ and $10$; $\vert 11 \rangle _{A}$ and $11$.

-we call it \textit{the search for the solution observable}.
 Measuring $\hat{A}$ at the end of the quantum algorithm yields the number of the drawer with the ball selected by the initial measurement, namely the solution of the problem.
 Note that $\hat{B}$ and $\hat{A}$ commute.

 The quantum description of the extended quantum algorithm, namely its \textit{ordinary quantum description} is:

 Here and in the following we disregard normalization.